Obscurity - HackTheBox

 robert@Obscure$

-Let's check the output of the cat
+Let's check the output of the cat inside the loop:

 root